lepture/shibuya/docs/extensions/docsearch.rst

       nbsphinx_requirejs_path = ''

-2. If using together with :ref:`sphinx-jupyter` extension, you can resolve the issue with ``jupyter_sphinx_require_url`` setting:
+2. If using together with :ref:`jupyter-sphinx` extension, you can resolve the issue with ``jupyter_sphinx_require_url`` setting:

    .. code-block:: python